cmayer/MitoGeneExtractor/README.md

 - Marie Brasseur, ZFMK, Bonn, Germany: Snakemake pipeline and analyses for publication.

 ## Reference: Please cite when using MitoGeneExtractor
 Brasseur ...
-2022 ...
+2023 ...

 ## How MitoGeneExtractor works:
 MitoGeneExtractor aligns all given nucleotide sequences against a protein reference sequence to obtain a multiple sequence alignment.
-The recommended use case is to extract mitochondrial genes from sequencing libraries, e.g. from hybrid enrichment libraries sequenced on the Illumina platform.
+The intended use case is to extract mitochondrial protein coding genes from sequencing libraries, e.g. from hybrid enrichment libraries sequenced on the Illumina platform.
 The individual alignments are computed by calling the Exonerate program.